YassineFaidi/Sketchify/README.md

 ## Usage

-1. **Draw**: Use your finger or stylus to draw on the canvas area at the bottom of the screen.
+1. **Draw a Face**: Use your finger or stylus to draw a face sketch on the canvas area at the bottom of the screen.
-2. **Generate**: Tap the **Generate** button (star icon) to send your drawing to the backend API for processing.
+2. **Generate**: Tap the **Generate** button (star icon) to send your face sketch to the DeepFaceDrawing-Jittor model for processing.
-3. **View the Result**: The processed image will appear at the top of the screen.
+3. **View the Result**: The AI-generated realistic face portrait will appear at the top of the screen.
 If no image appears, try resetting your drawing or check the API connection.
-4. **Reset Drawing**: Tap the **Reset** button (refresh icon) to clear the canvas and start a new drawing.
+4. **Reset Drawing**: Tap the **Reset** button (refresh icon) to clear the canvas and start a new face sketch.
 5. **Change API URL**: Tap the **Settings** button (gear icon) in the top right corner to change the API URL if needed.

 ---

 ## API Endpoint

-- **POST `/process-image`**: This endpoint accepts the uploaded image file and returns the processed image.
+- **POST `/process-image`**: This endpoint accepts the uploaded face sketch and returns the AI-generated realistic face portrait.

   **Request**:
-  - **Body**: Multipart form-data containing an image file (PNG format recommended).
+  - **Body**: Multipart form-data containing a face sketch image file (PNG format recommended).

   **Response**:
-  - A processed image in **JPG** format will be returned in the response.
+  - An AI-generated realistic face portrait in **JPG** format will be returned in the response.

+---

+## AI Model

+Sketchify uses the **DeepFaceDrawing-Jittor** model, which is specifically designed for converting hand-drawn face sketches into realistic face portraits.
+The model leverages advanced deep learning techniques to understand facial features and generate high-quality, photorealistic results from simple sketches.

 ---